Conventions

 • “The magic string identifying a PNG file”

-Informal recommendations for errors
+Recommendations for errors

 These recommendations cover programmer-facing errors.
 User-facing errors have different concerns, for example they may require internationalization.